andreypopp/esy-docker/README.md

     COPY --from=builder /app/_esy/default/build/install /app
     RUN /app/bin/myapp.exe

+### Generating `esyd` wrapper

+`esy-docker` can generate `esyd` command wrapper for `esy` which executes commands inside esy environment inside docker.

+It also mounts `$PWD/.docker/store` as local project store in docker and thus `./esyd build` will perform an incremental builds.

+Run:

+    % make esyd

+which will generate `./esyd` bash script which can be used further with:

+    % ./esyd build
+    % ./esyd x hello

+and so on.

+Note that if you change your project dependencies you need to regenerate `esyd` script by executing `make esyd` again.

 ## Further Work

 - Configure `esy-docker.mk` so that an app builder image can be tagged: